calebemachado/usecasegen/DOCUMENTATION.md

 - Creates all necessary files and updates configuration files for a new use case
 - Creates domain entity model files when needed (optional)
+- Uses domain name as default API name if not specified
+- Detects and handles tsyringe dependency installation
+- Sets up environment variables and project configuration automatically
 - Follows the project's architecture patterns and naming conventions
 - Supports different HTTP methods (GET, POST, PUT, PATCH, DELETE)
 - Auto-generates appropriate API endpoint implementations
 - Updates dependency injection container registrations
 - Creates server-side actions for Next.js
 - Interactive prompting for missing parameters
+- Displays a preview of files to be created or updated with confirmation

 ## Directory Structure